michaelorella/lignin-kmc/README.md

                              The default list contains the single value 1.
        -t TEMPERATURE_IN_K, --temperature_in_k TEMPERATURE_IN_K
                              The temperature (in K) at which to model lignin biosynthesis.
 The default is 298.15 K.
+                             Note: this temperature must match the temperature at which the energy barriers were calculated.
        --chain_id CHAIN_ID   Option for use when generating a tcl script: the chainID to be used in generating a psf and/or pdb file from a tcl script (see LigninBuilder).
 This should be one character.
 If a longer ID is provided, it will be truncated to the first character.
 The default value is L.